 However, Dr. Byamugisha stressed that the Association still faces challenges of funding and called for support in this regard.

-The funding partners of the event spearheaded by Initiative Impact Evaluation, Twende Mbele and Campbell Collaboration among others pledged to support and strengthen monitoring systems in the country.
+The funding partners of the event spearheaded by International Initiative for Impact Evaluation, Twende Mbele and Campbell Collaboration among others pledged to support and strengthen monitoring systems in the country.